 On dude ranches, these qualities are abundant.
 Staff members are well aware that city slickers come to have fun in the outdoors, to get away from everyday pressures, to be physically active, and to get acquainted with horses.

-“The minute we drive onto the Bar Lazy J ranch, all the tension from my school year just drains away,” says public schoolteacher Mary Kay Francis of Eau Claire, Wis., a repeat guest.
+“The minute we drive onto the Bar Lazy J Guest Ranch, all the tension from my school year just drains away,” says public schoolteacher Mary Kay Francis of Eau Claire, Wis., a repeat guest.
 “There’s no TV or phone in our cabin,” she notes, “but we don’t miss contact with the outside world one bit.”

 Francis’s 14-year-old daughter Kirsten – one of those horse-worshipping girls I never was – chimes in that she saves money all year long for her annual equine pilgrimage.
 “We get the same cabin by the river every summer,” she enthuses.
 “Every night you fall asleep to the sound of water and the coyotes howling.
 You just don’t want to leave this place.
 Ever.”